aci-ref/facilitation_leading_practices/activities/04-aci_plan.md

 it to the researcher and solicit feedback.
 With simple, informal plans, an email that outlines the tasks and responsible parties for each task is sufficient and the above tools will not be required.
-For more complex projects a more formal presentation is necessary, ideally in a meeting, where it is easier to capture additional questions and ideas from the researcher.
+For more complex projects, a more formal presentation is necessary, ideally in a meeting, where it is easier to capture additional questions and ideas from the researcher.
 Organizing the ACI plan into a few slides or a single physical document for easy review is recommended for a formal